stellar/freighter/docs/docs/guide/advancedSettings.md

 In order to enable experimental mode, you can do the following:

 - Open Freighter, and click on "Settings"(the cog) on our bottom navigation bar.
-- Click on "Security" menu item
+- Click on the "Security" menu item
 - Click on "Advanced Settings", and read the disclaimer.
 If you want to proceed, then click "I understand, continue"

 ## Settings